Other Functions

 AGGOR

 The AGGOR function returns TRUE if any non-null value(s) are TRUE for all rows.
-Null values are ignored but if there are no rows in the table, then the function returns NULL.
+AGGOR ignores null values and returns NULL if there are no rows in the table.

 AGGOR(<Parameter_1>)